OKF-KB in Practice: HW Debugging Workflow

 okfkb update outcomes/fix-bootloader-pll-polling.md

-Index and Review
+Index, Validate, and Review

-# Validate all documents
+# Strictly validate all documents

 cat log.md